smostovoy/active_model_presenter/README.md

 Have you had a problem that it's impossible to understand what methods/attributes are called in your Views?
 With ActiveModelPresenter you will have a full control of data that is exposed to views.
-Presenters and Model-View-Presenter (MVP) is the second most useful pattern after Service Objects to improve supportability of your rails app.
+Presenters (Model-View-Presenter, Clean Architecture) is one of the most useful patterns to improve supportability of your rails app.

 ![mvcs](/doc/mvc-to-mvcs.png)

 ## Benefits:
 1. List of exposed fields is explicitly defined
-2. Presenters (serializers) can be an additional encapsulation layer for a view/frontend/api-related logic
+2. Presenters (serializers) can be an additional isolation layer for a view/frontend/api-related logic
-3. Makes you 1 step closer to exposing a JSON API or allows you to DRY if you already do.
+3. Makes you 1 step closer to exposing a JSON API or allows you to DRY your code if you already do.
-4. Better testing - it's possible to unit-test a Presenter and check all attributes
+4. Easier testing - it's possible to unit-test a Presenter and check all attributes instead of greping an html.
 5. DRY - Same as Service Objects they allow you to keep domain-related logic in 1 place and have an easy access to it
-6. All queries and calculations now will happen in a presenter so no more crazy rendering time.
+6. All queries and calculations happen in a presenter so no more crazy rendering time.
-Everything is calculated only once.
+7. Everything is calculated only once.
 So you don't need to write memoizations like `@foo ||= 2**100`.
 It means caching a view will not make much sense

 ## Features
 1. Presenter acts like a plain static ruby object but can be converted to a hash or a json at any moment.